 - You may be surprised to hear that Discover and American Express have a lot in common, including the fact that both cater to those with excellent credit.
-In fact, many Discover cards are harder to get than AmEx cards.
-In other words, they are picky with who they choose.
+In fact, many Discover cards are even more difficult to acquire than those from venerable American Express.
+In other words, they are quite choosy about who they approve.
 But this isn’t a bad thing… don’t you want a bank that manages their risk responsibly?

 - Remember the advertised range is 7.99% to 18.99%.
-Just because you don’t get the best rate, it doesn’t make it a scam.
+Just because you don’t get the best rate, it absolutely doesn’t indicate that it’s fraudulent or a consumer scam.
 I have seen reviews from people with only average credit scores who still go a fairly good rate.
-For example in 2011 this guy got $19k at 11.99% with a credit score in the low 700s.
+For example a few years back this guy got $19k at 11.99% with a credit score in the low 700s.

-- Ultimately if the personal loan is a lower rate than what you’re currently paying on your debt, it makes sense to get.
-Even if you get a rate 3% lower than the average APR on your credit cards, that still means you are saving money, right?
+- Ultimately if the personal loan is a lower rate than what you’re currently paying on your debt, then it can make solid financial sense.
+Even if you get a rate 3% reduction in your average credit card rates that still means you are saving a significant amount of money, probably

 For large debts, the personal loans from Discover can be a good way to pay down debt at a lower rate.
-The vast majority of reviews I have read from customers are positive, so don’t let a couple disgruntled people talk you out of them.
+The vast majority of reviews I have read from customers are positive, so don’t let a couple disgruntled people talk you out of them, as many of the comments like the ones above are pretty flimsy in terms of evidence.
 You should apply if you don’t want to do balance transfers.

 On the other hand, even if you have $25,000 in debt, you may still be able to take advantage of zero percent credit card deals if you split it between 2 or 3 different cards.
 Considering that there plenty of 0% transfer offers for 15 and 18 months in the market, this may be the way to go.